Graduate Student Registration

 Students who have not yet filed an official planned program

 It will be necessary to obtain an Alternate PIN from your advisor before you will be allowed to register.
 Please note that the Alternate PIN will only be available from your department advisors.
 New Alternate PINs are assigned each semester.
-Those provided for last fall 2017 registration will not work for this upcoming spring 2018 semester.
+Those provided for spring 2021 registration will not work for this upcoming fall 2021 semester.
 (Note also that the registrar will not turn off the Alternate PIN Number requirement.
 Thus, students with no Planned Programs who wait to register late or after the fall semester may encounter delays if faculty advisors are not available to assist them.)

 Before meeting with your academic advisor it may be helpful to:

 Bring an unofficial planned program sheet with you.
-If you do not have one, please get one from your department or from the Graduate Office, Barnard 102.
+If you do not have one, please get one from your department or from the Graduate Office, Davidson Hall, Room 212.

 Print a copy of your unofficial transcript from CentralPipeline/WebCentral-Banner Web.
 (Once logged in, click on the Registration/Records tab, then on Unofficial Transcript.)